MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 # Uninstall Sales Copilot add-in for Outlook

+You can uninstall the Sales Copilot add-in for Outlook using the Microsoft 365 admin center or PowerShell.

 ## Uninstall using Microsoft 365 admin center

 If you've installed the Sales Copilot add-in for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
 You can remove the Sales Copilot add-in if your sellers no longer need it.